idf_component.yml

 Environment variables are not allowed in manifests when uploading components to the ESP Component Registry.

-You can use environment variables for the attributes that support them.
-The component manager will replace the environment variables with their values.
+You can use environment variables in attributes that support them.
+The component manager replaces the variables with their values.
 Use the following syntax:

 $VAR